-Dear English-speaking readers, this page is an automatic Google translation from a post originally written in French.
-My apologies for the weird sentences and the funny mistakes that could gave been generated during the process.
-If you can read French, the original and correct version can be found here:
+Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
+My apologies for any strange sentences and funny mistakes that may have been generated during the process.
+If you are reading French, click on the French flag below to access the original and correct text:

 The sharks of Rangiroa

-For my first immersion, with the excellent little center Y Aka Diving, in this October 2012, I'm lucky: the sharks, mainly reef grays, are there in number, about forty meters deep.
-It's an incredible feeling to be able to move in the middle of the bench.
-It feels almost shark among sharks!
+For my first immersion, with the excellent small center Y Aka Diving, in this October 2012I'm lucky: the sharks, mainly reef grays, are there in large numbers, at a depth of about 40 metres.
+So we're at their level and it's an incredible feeling to be able to play right in the middle of the shoal.
+You almost feel like a shark among sharks!

 The show is both beautiful and ... peaceful.
 The cattle swim in the current, indifferent to our presence. ????

 No autofocus, no photos...

 Frustrated, I still take the time to enjoy this fabulous dive, just with my eyes, before having to run with the rest of the team in the current.